Summary

 The result is the name of the workbook only, "Test workbook name.xlsx" in the example shown.

-Note: TEXTAFTER and TEXTBFORE are only available in the latest version of Excel.
+Note: TEXTAFTER and TEXTBEFORE are only available in the latest version of Excel.
 In Legacy Excel, you can use a more complicated formula based on the MID and FIND functions.
 Read below for details.

 Generic formula